HolmesBryant/wijit-form/README.md

 - Choose whether the messages appear as a modal.
 - Set custom http headers and other fetch options, such as CORS etc.
 - Choose whether to reset the form when it is submitted.
-- Use the component's default css to style to form, or use your own styles.
+- Use the component's default css to style the form, or use your own styles.

 ## Usage ##
 Add the script to your page: